Calimero Client SDKs¶

 # Execute function via JSON-RPC

-result = await client.execute_function(
+result = client.execute_function(

 context_id=context_id,